10 Blog

 Transform IdentitySwaps your email between accounts in the organizer field

-For your first test, leave everything at defaults.
-You can experiment with these later.
+For your first test, leave these at defaults.
+Experiment with them later once sync is working.

 What to test